alvarogarcia7/blog_source/content/blog/2018-06-15-testing-with-randomness.markdown

 ### Second requirement: the pin codes don't repeat

-Even if this requirement cannot be met with enough requests (because with enough requests, you will repeat a six-digits code), finding no repeated codes in 100 consecutive pin codes is enough.
+Even if this requirement cannot be met with enough requests (because with enough requests, you will repeat a six-digit code), finding no repeated codes in 100 consecutive pin codes is enough.
 The user has to input the exact code they received, so the chance of repetition is quite low.

 ```java
 @Test